NotDanielG/Hive/hive-simulation/README.md

 ### Death
 Death occurs when a Bee has no more energy.
 It will be removed from the grid as a result.

+## Actions
+Whenever bees move, they are doing an action.

+### Pending
+Bee is currently in motion to a location.
+Since the bee is in motion, it is expending energy depending on an interval.

+### Completed
+Bee is done with its movement.
+Its intent will then determine its behavior as listed above.

 ## Requirements
 Node modules: